Princess Sally Acorn

 Sally is a female ground squirrel/chipmunk hybrid originally based off of the small squirrel sprite in the early Sega Mega Drive games, known as "Ricky" in the Japanese Sonic 1 manual.
 She has seen many different incarnations and variations throughout the years.

 The name "Sally Acorn" comes from the American Sonic Bible, produced internally by Sega of America during the development of Sonic 1.
-She first appears (albeit, unnamed) as a small squirrel with a pink bow in a 1991 origins comic distributed by Sega of America.
-Sally is mentioned by name in the 1993 UK publication, "Stay Sonic," and also appears as a minor character in the Fleetway comic series.
-Most U.S. Sonic publications of the time also feature Sally as a supporting character.
+She first appears (albeit, unnamed) as a small squirrel with a red bow in a 1991 origins comic distributed by Sega of America.
+Sally is mentioned by name in the 1993 UK publication, "Stay Sonic," and also appears as a minor character in Sonic the Comic.
+Most North American Sonic publications of the time also feature Sally as a supporting character.
 She has a minor appearance as a captured Freedom Fighter in the bonus stages of the Sonic Spinball video game developed by STI, and, according to an early development script and statements from Chris Senn and Peter Morawiec, would have been featured prominently in Sonic-16 and Sonic Mars.
-The name "Princess Sally" is also erroneously given to Amy Rose in the North American version of the Sonic CD instruction manual, presumably for the sake of continuity in the West.
+The name "Princess Sally" is also erroneously given to Amy Rose in the North American Sega CD version of the Sonic CD instruction manual, presumably for the sake of continuity in the West.
 She has a brief appearance in the TV special, Sonic's Christmas Blast.

 She is voiced by Kath Soucie in the animated series.
 In the Japanese dub, she is voiced by Yuka Shioyama.